getlift/lift/docs/queue.md

 *Default: 1*

-When the SQS queue contains more than 1 job to process, it can invoke Lambda with a batch of multiple messages at once.
+When the SQS queue contains more than 1 message to process, it can invoke Lambda with a batch of multiple messages at once.

-By default, Lambda will be invoked 1 messages at a time.
+By default, Lift configures Lambda to be invoked with 1 messages at a time.
 The reason is to simplify error handling: in a batch, any failed message will fail the whole batch.

-It is possible to change the batch size between 1 and 10.
+It is possible to set the batch size between 1 and 10.

 ### More options